mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/platform-applications/index.md

 ## Upgrade Platform applications from the CLI

 Platform applications are deployed and upgraded as a set for each cluster or workspace.
 For the management cluster or workspace, Platform applications are automatically upgraded with the [DKP upgrade](../../insert link to page) procedure.
 No other steps are necessary for the managment cluster or workspace.
-For attached/managed clusters or workspaces, you MUST manually upgrade Platform applications with this command/procedure:
+For attached/managed clusters or workspaces, you MUST manually upgrade Platform applications bundle with this command/procedure:

 <insert CLI command/procedure>